frouo/lembot-public-website/blog/index_/2022-01-20_bulk-lemlist-campaign-exports.md

 # How To

-In your dashboard, click [create new megabot ↗️](https://lembot.com/dashboard/megabots/new)
+In your dashboard, click "Create a Megabot" button

-Follow the 5 steps configuration tutorial
+Go through the 5 steps configuration guide

-Click save
+Click "Save"

 And that's it !